Dashboard Member settings

 Get started

-IPRs are infringed upon when a work protected by intellectual property laws is used, copied or other exploited without consent from the owner of those rights.
+IPRs are infringed when a work protected by intellectual property laws is used, copied or otherwise exploited without the consent of the owner of those rights.

-Examples of IPR infringements include counterfeiting (ie imitating genuine goods, often at a lower quality) and piracy (ie the unauthorised copying, use, reproduction and/or distribution of materials protected by intellectual property, for example, the pirating of a film).
+Examples of IPR infringement include counterfeiting (ie imitating genuine goods, often at a lower quality) and piracy (ie the unauthorised copying, use, reproduction and/or distribution of materials protected by IPRs).

 If someone uses your intellectual property without permission, you can send them an intellectual property Cease and desist letter.
-This letter informs the person using your intellectual property that they are using your IPR without permission and asks them to refrain from using it in future.
+This is a formal letter informing the person using your intellectual property that they are using your IPRs without permission and asking them to stop this behaviour and refrain from it in future.

-Sending a cease and desist letter is the first step in dealing with the illegal use of your IPR.
-Using such a cease and desist letter may help avoid unnecessary costs and delays associated with bringing formal proceedings for IP infringement.
+Sending a cease and desist letter is usually the first step in dealing with unauthorised use of your IP.
+The letter is often enough to prompt the recipient to stop their infringing conduct.
+As such, using a cease and desist letter may help avoid unnecessary legal costs and delays associated with bringing formal proceedings for IP infringement.

-Read Cease and desist letters for further information.
+For more information, read Cease and desist letters for IP infringement.

 Coming to an agreement

-You may also consider mortgaging, selling or marketing your intellectual property, or entering into a co-existence agreement (ie both parties agree to trade in the same or similar market using an identical or similar trade mark).
-See Reaching an agreement - intellectual property infringement for more information.
+You may also consider mortgaging, selling or marketing your intellectual property, or entering into a coexistence agreement (ie when both parties agree to trade in the same or similar market using identical or similar trade marks).

 If you cannot come to an agreement with the infringing party, you can consider using mediation.

-Mediation is a form of alternative dispute resolution which involves an independent trained mediator who facilitates communication between the two parties having the dispute, with the aim of achieving a settlement or resolution.
+Mediation is a form of alternative dispute resolution (ADR) which involves an independent trained mediator facilitating communication between the parties having the dispute, with the aim of helping them to achieve a settlement or resolution.
 For more information, read Mediation.

-Mediation can be used for most intellectual property disputes, including infringements on trade marks, patents, copyright and designs.
+Mediation can be used for most intellectual property disputes, including infringements on trade marks, patents, copyright, and design infringement.

 The Intellectual Property Office (IPO) has its own mediation service which you can consider using.

-If you wish to bring a claim for intellectual property infringement, you can do so through the courts of the Intellectual Property Office (IPO).
-Please note that some proceedings can only be brought through the IPO, while others can only be brought through the courts - copyright infringements, for example, can only be brought through the courts.
+If you wish to bring a claim for intellectual property infringement, you can do so through the courts of the IPO.
+Some proceedings can only be brought through the IPO, while others can only be brought through the courts.
+For example, a claim for copyright infringement can only be brought through the courts.

-Also, note that the courts will expect you to have tried to resolve the dispute (eg through mediation) before bringing a claim.
+The courts will expect you to have tried to resolve the dispute out of court before bringing a claim.
+For example, via mediation.

-For more information on bringing a claim for intellectual property infringements, see the government’s guidance.
+For more information on bringing a claim for intellectual property infringement, see the government’s guidance on defending your intellectual property.

-The courts may award a variety of different remedies where your claim for intellectual property infringement is successful.
+The courts may award a variety of different remedies following a successful claim for intellectual property infringement.
 Which remedies are available depend on the type of IPR that was infringed and the specifics of the situation.
+Remedies that may be used include:

 Injunctions

-Injunctions can take the form of ‘perpetual’ injunctions or ‘interim’ injunctions.
-Interim injunctions are emergency measures granted prior to commencement of or during proceedings, to prevent a party from carrying out infringing acts while the case is being decided.
-Perpetual injunctions are typically granted as a final relief by the court, prohibiting the unauthorised use of the IPR.
+Injunctions can take the form of interim injunctions or final (or ‘perpetual’) injunctions.
+Interim injunctions are emergency measures granted prior to commencement of or during proceedings to prevent a party from carrying out infringing acts while the case is being decided.
+Final injunctions are typically granted as a final relief by the court, prohibiting the unauthorised use of the IPR on an ongoing basis.

 Failure to adhere to an injunction can result in fines and even imprisonment.